Efigenio2025/aircraft-temp-app/README.md

 # Aircraft Temp App

 A Vite + React single-page app for tracking cabin temperatures and nighttime aircraft prep.
-The app now uses Supabase as the backing data store for the "Supabase Demo" view and is ready to deploy to Azure Static Web Apps (or any static host).
+The app now uses Supabase as the backing data store for the "Supabase Demo" view and is ready to deploy to Vercel (or any static host).

 ## Prerequisites
 - Node.js 18+
 - A Supabase project with anon and service keys
-- Optional: Azure CLI if deploying to Azure Static Web Apps

 ## Environment variables
-Create a `.env.local` (or configure Azure app settings) with:
+Create a `.env.local` (or set Vercel project env vars) with:

 ```
 VITE_SUPABASE_URL=https://<your-project>.supabase.co